 More specifically, dragons in this world are the typical extremely powerful western wyrms, save that they cannot afford to harrass humanity too directly because of a deathly allergy to a common herb named dragonbane which can be used to poison missile weapons.

 Our Dwarves Are All the Same: Ahira, who pretty much follows the fantasy archetype with the possible exception of his inability to swim, due to a racial density that is greater than humanity's.

 Power Loss Makes You Strong: Lou Riccetti actually becomes more dangerous after losing his wizardly powers and being forced to rely on his engineering skills.

-Rape as Backstory: After being captured by slavers, Doria the cleric and Andy-Andy the novice wizard are gang-raped.
+Rape as Drama: After being captured by slavers, Doria the cleric and Andy-Andy the novice wizard are gang-raped.
 Doria, who already had issues in her past goes catatonic; her treatment by the Healing Hand is the beginning of her truly accepting her clerical status.
 Andy-Andy, meanwhile, helps Karl and Co. get even over the long run.

 Red String of Fate: Karl and Andy-Andy.
 In later books, it's revealed that the wizard who sent the students across was actually waiting for Andy-Andy to join the group, since she and Karl were fated to have a child who had the power to wield a particular artifact.

 The Resistance: Karl and his friends decide to oppose the local slave trade and thereby set themselves up as this.

 Spell Book: A subplot in the first book, after Lou/Aristobulus accidentally destroys the spell books for himself and Andy-Andy, meaning they both have to conserve their spells until they can find a way to acquire or create new ones.